mohamedabi17/Hotel-Management-System-E-signiature-and-Crypted-Files-With-Pin-Encryption-/README.md

 Returns the path to the encrypted invoice file. encryptPDF($filePath, $pinCode):

-Creates a new FPDI Protection instance.
+##Creates a new FPDI Protection instance.
 Imports all pages from the provided PDF ($filePath).
 Creates new pages and copies content from imported pages.
 Sets PDF encryption permissions (print, copy) requiring the user-provided PIN code for access.
 Saves the encrypted PDF to the same file path. generateSignature($signatureText, $filePath, $pinCode, $bookingDetails) (revised):

-Creates a signature image with dynamic font size, angle, and position based on a hash of the combined booking details and PIN code.
+##Creates a signature image with dynamic font size, angle, and position based on a hash of the combined booking details and PIN code.
 Saves the signature image to the specified path ($filePath).
 Usage:

-The script is likely triggered when a user submits a booking form.
+##The script is likely triggered when a user submits a booking form.
 The form data (room details, customer information, etc.) is used to populate the $bookingDetails array.
 A user-provided PIN code is likely used in the $pinCode variable.
 The script generates the invoice, electronic signature, encrypts the PDF, and sends a success response with the invoice file path.
 Security Considerations:

-Database Security: The provided code snippet doesn't include database interaction.
+##Database Security: The provided code snippet doesn't include database interaction.
 However, ensure proper database security practices are followed, such as using prepared statements to prevent SQL injection vulnerabilities.
 PIN Code Strength: Encourage users to choose strong PIN codes that are not easily guessable.
 Server-Side Processing: Process all booking and invoice generation logic on the server-side to prevent potential client-side manipulation.
 Additional Notes:

-This example uses MD5 for hashing, which is considered less secure than newer algorithms like SHA-256.
+##This example uses MD5 for hashing, which is considered less secure than newer algorithms like SHA-256.
 Consider updating the hashing function if desired.
 The code might require adjustments depending on your specific database structure and form submission process.
 Error handling and logging are essential for robust functionality.
 Conclusion:

-This solution demonstrates a basic implementation of invoice generation with electronic signatures and user-provided PIN code encryption.
+##This solution demonstrates a basic implementation of invoice generation with electronic signatures and user-provided PIN code encryption.
 Enhance security by following the additional recommendations and tailoring the script to your specific application requirements.

-tune

-share

-more_vert